MadeBySaints/dndbot/README.md

 If you would like to know more about SQL, I suggest starting here http://www.w3schools.com/sql/.

 There are not many features as of right now, but this is just a building platform for others to create and share ideas. feel free to fork, pull request etc. We want the community to help build the bot.
+If you would like to join the official home of dndbot, feel free to become a part of our Discord Server, https://discord.gg/rkyjZvS and watch the development of dndbot as it comes to life!